Georg, Crown Prince of Saxony: Opponent of Nazism

-During one of his many lectures, he said in Meissen in 1929, referring to the increasing antisemitic agitation by some right-wing parties: Love is the order of the day in the relationship between Catholics and Protestant, and also to our Jewish fellow citizens.
-So he opposed Nazism from the beginning.
+Georg opposed Nazism from the beginning.
+During one of his many lectures, he said in Meissen in 1929, referring to the increasing antisemitic agitation by some right-wing parties: "Love is the order of the day in the relationship between Catholics and Protestant, and also to our Jewish fellow citizens".
 He found it unbearable that the Nazi Party and after 1933 the state vilified and sought to destroy core values that were important to him personally — monarchical and dynastic Saxon traditions and fundamental values of Western Christianity.
 He felt that his family honor was offended and his work as a pastor was significantly impeded.

 He worked in Berlin where he was credited with protecting Jews from the Nazi regime in notable contrast to his pro-Nazi brothers-in-law, Prince Frederich of Hohenzollern and Prince Franz Joseph of Hohenzollern-Emden.

 As critic of the regime and a member of the former Saxon royal family, but in particular as a Catholic priest and a member of the Jesuit order, he was seen as highly suspect by the Nazi regime.
 He was shadowed by the Gestapo because he helped Jews leaving the country and he helped opposition politicians hiding from the regime.
 Sometimes, he had to go into hiding himself, and the police searched his home several times.
 He knew some of the people who later attempted the failed 20 July plot, in particular Ulrich von Hassell and General Paul von Hase.
 It is not clear whether he actually participated in the resistance.